-4. General Education Department
+3. General Education Department

 - The General Education (GE) program is a component of all BA and BS programs.
 These degrees have a major as well as GE requirements (additional minors may be required also).
-Thus, the GE program is required for graduation (see page 22 for details) for all Baccalaureate degrees.
+Thus, the GE program is required for graduation (see page 23 for details) for all Baccalaureate degrees.
 Typically, student choose a major and minor, but the GE program is for all BS or BA students.
-They must complete the major and minor requirements as well as the requirements for the General Education program. - General Studies degree.
-This BA or BS program is designed for the non-traditional student with significant experience and the ability to demonstrate the experience through portfolio.
+They must complete the major and minor requirements as well as the requirements for the General Education program. - General Studies degrees.
+The Department of General Education offers both a BA and a BS program designed for the non-traditional student with significant experience and the ability to demonstrate the experience through portfolio.
 Students most interested in General Studies are students with at least 2 years of experience or advanced education, ministry, or health training outside of the traditional higher education approach (non-transferable credits).
 See page 29 for details.